 It all depends on the partnership itself.
 In a 2019 report titled “Do Credit Union Mergers Create Value for Credit Union Members?
 An Analysis and Review of the Empirical Evidence,” a research team found that a mid-size CU joining forces with a comparable peer does not actually result in any advantages to members.
 However, that same CU partnering with a larger financial institution would lead to increased value through loan and deposit benefits.

-In conclusion, credit union consolidations in 2021 will not be overly beneficial to members, but instead serve as a tool to allow institutions themselves to stay afloat.
+In conclusion, credit union consolidations in 2021 will not be overly beneficial to members, but instead serve as a tool to allow institutions themselves to leverage scale.

 The Takeaway—The Future is Bright